Sign in Sign up

 Stop swivel-chairing between 50 sites.

 An RSS reader that ranks, summarizes, and triages your feed for you.
-Self-hosted, single-user, no analytics, no algorithmic agenda.
+No tracking, no algorithmic agenda, no engagement metrics — you decide what's important.

-Free · Open source · Your data lives on your disk
+Free · Passkey sign-in · Your feeds, your ranker

 Dashboard view: article counts, activity chart, top feeds and tags.